Micro water jet technology for gentle debridement

 Flexible, handy, economic

 debritom+ cleans acute and chronic wounds precisely and in a tissue-preserving manner.
-A high-pressure micro water jet removes slough such as fibrin, necrosis or biofilm, removes foreign bodies from acute wounds and is ideally suited for efficient irrigation of contaminated wounds.
+A high-pressure micro water jet removes slough such as fibrin, necrosis and biofilm, removes foreign bodies from acute wounds and is ideally suited for efficient irrigation of contaminated wounds.

 The micro water jet technology is a tissue-preserving and efficient alternative to conventional surgical procedures such as those performed with a scalpel or a curette.

 debritom+ is used for both in-patient and out-patient treatment.
 The treatment can be performed without any general anesthesia, with no or only local anesthesia being sufficient.
 Prescribed by a physician, a wound care specialist can perform the debridement, using this sophisticated and minimally invasive technique, without any assistance.
 Instead of just performing only a dressing change, the wound can be debrided* at the same time.
 The pressure intensity setting at the device, the angle and distance between the wound, and the fineness of the wiping of the wiping motions determine how much of the wound surface is debrided.

 *Wound debridement is defined as the removal of necrotic tissue and deposits such as biofilm, fibrin and detritus, as well as the removal of foreign bodies down to intact anatomical structures while preserving the granulation tissue.